-In his first year as a United States Senator, Chris Coons worked hard and has earned a reputation as a principled, pragmatic legislator eager to find bipartisan solutions to the issues confronting Delaware and the nation.
+In his first three years as a United States Senator, Chris Coons worked hard and has earned a reputation as a principled, pragmatic legislator eager to find bipartisan solutions to the issues confronting Delaware and the nation.
 He has emerged as a strong voice for job creation and the innovation economy, responsible deficit reduction, progressive social justice, and forward-looking foreign policy.

 Unwilling to be sidelined by partisan gridlock, Senator Coons has worked creatively to make a difference.
 Though legislation to support job creation continues to be obstructed in Congress, Senator Coons organized job fairs around the state to help Delawareans find work.
 Though funding for new police officers has been stalled by the economic downturn, Senator Coons founded the first-ever Senate Law Enforcement Caucus to help strengthen local, state, and federal public safety efforts.
 Though legislation in support of equality indifferent to sexual orientation or gender identity is moving slowly, Senator Coons recruited 12 of his colleagues for a stirring video that urged LGBT youth to remember ‘it gets better.’

 Serving on the Appropriations, Foreign Relations, Judiciary, and Budget committees, Senator Coons is uniquely positioned to nurture American innovation and make the United States more competitive in the global market.
 He is the chair or two subcommittees, leading the Foreign Relations Subcommittee on African Affairs and the Senate Judiciary Subcommittee on Bankruptcy and the Courts.